 Architect: Mei architects and planners

-Green Designer: MOSS
+Green Architect: MOSS

 The green design by MOSS is characterized by three main green typologies: biodiverse green roofs with native species, climbing walls for local and seasonal flora, and lush patios.
 These interactive landscapes bring Max & Moore to life!
-With nature-inclusive design, a BREEAM Excellent (four stars) quality mark, and circular design, Max & Moore will be an inspiration for creative and productive entrepreneurs.
+With its nature-inclusive design, a BREEAM Excellent (four stars) quality mark, and circular design, Max & Moore will be an inspiration for creative and productive entrepreneurs.

-From an ecological standpoint, Max & Moore sits amidst an ecological corridor of Noord.
-To the East is Het Vliegenbos, the oldest city park of Amsterdam and home to many bird species.
-To the North East is the Noorderpark which is a green buffer between in Noord, and just North of our site also sits the Buiksloterbreekpark.
+From an ecological standpoint, Max & Moore lays amidst an ecological corridor.
+To the East is ‘Het Vliegenbos’, the oldest city park of Amsterdam and home to many bird species.
+To the North East is the ‘Noorderpark’ which functions as a green buffer, and just North of this site lays the ‘Buiksloterbreekpark’.

 We have identified endangered plant and animal species in the area and designed our gardens as a home for them.
-Our biodiverse roof garden on Max East is planted with special seed mixes to reestablish communities of endangered plants such as the Saxifraga, and Cystopteris, as well as the Epidendrum spp. and Scutellaria integrifolia.
-Our aim is to weave the gardens of Max & Moore into the ecological corridor found in Amsterdam Noord.
+Our biodiverse roof garden on the East is planted with special seed mixes to reestablish communities of endangered plants such as the Saxifraga, and Cystopteris, as well as the Epidendrum spp. and Scutellaria integrifolia.
+Our aim is to weave the gardens of Max & Moore into this ecological corridor found in Amsterdam Noord.

 Circularity is found within the strategies of sustainability.
 Our green terraces and patios regulate the building’s surface temperature.
 When comparing a grey roof to a green roof in summertime, a green roof can be up to 30 degrees cooler, and indoors that means anywhere from 3-11 degrees less!
 This stabilization of temperature helps the microclimate and mitigates the urban heat island effect.